sparkfun/Arduino_Apollo3/README.md

             * Unzip the contents of the .ZIP into the ```apollo3``` directory
     * Restart Arduino IDE for good measure

-## Issue Template
+## How to Contribute
+The goal of this Arduino Core is to provide excellent Apollo3 support in a clear and extendable manner.
+The guidelines for contributing and submitting issues are designed to make it easy to integrate work from many people.

+* **Issue Template**
-Please do a thorough search of all issues before posting your own.
-When you're sure that your issue has not been covered please use the ISSUE_TEMPLATE.md to guide your report.
+   * Please do a thorough search of all issues before posting your own.
+When you're sure that your issue has not been covered please use the [Issue Template](https://github.com/sparkfun/Arduino_Apollo3/blob/master/docs/ISSUE_TEMPLATE.md) to guide your report.
+Even better, if your issue is a feature request or a fix that you know how to implement please consider contributing with a Pull Request.

+* **Contributor's Guidelines**
+   Please read and follow the [Contributor's Guidelines](https://github.com/sparkfun/Arduino_Apollo3/blob/master/docs/CONTRIBUTING.md) when making commits for a Pull Request.

+* **Acknowledgements**
+   The [ACKNOWLEDGEMENTS](https://github.com/sparkfun/Arduino_Apollo3/blob/master/docs/ACKNOWLEDGEMENTS.md) file exists to easily recognize contributors by name.
+Detailed contribution information will be recorded by the git commit history.

 ## Repo Contents